Last updated: May 4, 2026

 How to Start an HVAC Business in New Hampshire (Step by Step)

-Contact OPLC directly to confirm current requirements for your specific service mix:
+Contact OPLC to verify current requirements before applying:

 - Email: OPLCLicensing5@oplc.nh.gov